 On the eve of St. Nicholas Day, children often put their shoes close to the chimney and sing songs to Saint Nicholas before going to sleep.
 In the morning, children return to look at their shoes and find them filled with special sweet treats and gifts.

 Now that you know a bit more about the connection between the Christmas markets and St. Nicholas, here are some popular and beautiful Christmas markets in different parts of France.

 Two of the biggest French Christmas markets are in Colmar and Strasbourg which are both located in the Alsace region.

 Strasbourg Christmas market

-The town of Colmar is a rich and medieval town, with renaissance architecture, and its traditional French Christmas market has been nominated for the Best Christmas Market in 2018.
-The market area flows around the traditional heritage of the town, with 5 separate market areas, with over 180 stalls.
-The whole town resembles a fairytale during this period which enhances the town’s heritage, and showcases its architectural treasures and the picturesque Little Venice neighborhood.
-Each and every day during this period there are events for everyone to enjoy, including concerts and an ice rink.
+Colmar is a beautiful medieval town with renaissance architecture, and its traditional French Christmas market was nominated for the Best Christmas Market in 2018.
+The market area flows around the traditional heritage of the town, with 5 separate market areas and over 180 stalls.
+The whole town resembles a fairytale during this period, enhancing the town’s heritage, and showcasing its architectural treasures and the picturesque Little Venice neighborhood.
+Every day during this period there are events for everyone to enjoy, including concerts and an ice rink.

 Colmar Christmas Market - ©Silberfuchs - Pixabay

 We send our travelers to a great boutique-hotel that we selected ourselves, in the very heart of Colmar, where you will enjoy exploring the city on foot.

 Visit the markets in small Alsatian villages